tyddcr/cProgrammingPractice/README.md

 # cProgrammingPractice

-This is the repository for C programming practices.
+This is a repository for C programming practices.